Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-Tools-Tips-Code-Snippets.md

   - Software
 ---

-Tools to increase daily productivity and simplify your job
+A list of tried and tested tools in MAC, Linux and windows to increase daily productivity and simplify your job
 {% include base_path %}
 {% include toc title="Index" %}

 ## Tools

+### Alfred 3

+[Alfred](https://www.alfredapp.com/) is an award-winning app for Mac OS X which boosts your efficiency with hotkeys, keywords, text expansion and more.
+Search your Mac and the web, and be more productive with custom actions to control your Mac.

 ### Amphetamine